torchcc/crank4go/README.md

 #### router usage

-1. here is example of deploying the [API Gateway crank4go router](https://github.com/torchcc/crank4go-router)
+1. Here is an example of deploying the [API Gateway crank4go router](https://github.com/torchcc/crank4go-router)
-2. if you want more functionalities, you might want to refer to `crank4go/test/e2etest/cranker_with_all_extention_single_service_test.go`
+2. If you want more functionalities, you might want to refer to `crank4go/test/e2etest/cranker_with_all_extention_single_service_test.go`

 Advantages